o-ran-sc/archived-portal-ric-dashboard/docs/developer-guide.rst

 The server uses the ONAP Portal's "EPSDK-FW" library to support a single-sign-on (SSO) feature, which requires users to authenticate at the ONAP Portal UI.
+The RIC Dashboard can be on-boarded as an application on the ONAP Portal using its application on-boarding UI.

 The server authenticates requests using cookies that are set by the ONAP Portal::